 The tasc Base Layer

 and Under Armour 4.0

-both scored the highest in this category.
+breathed and wicked away moisture the best.
 Tight, thin products stretch the fabric out against the skin, increasing the air space between fibers and allowing more water vapor to pass through.
 The merino wool options also performed well and took longer to absorb moisture or feel wet than the synthetics of comparable thickness.

 Comfort and Fit